Getting travel insurance when you have been affected by cancer

 the potential cost of treatment you might have abroad, especially in the USA where treatment is more expensive.

-If you’ve been unwell recently or have had to visit the hospital several times in the last year, you may wish to apply directly to a specialist broker that can look for travel insurance on your behalf.
-The broker will be prepared to look at your circumstances in more detail.
+You may wish to apply directly to a specialist broker if you’ve been unwell recently or had to visit the hospital several times in the last year.
+Specialist brokers can look for travel insurance for you and will look at your circumstances in detail.

-If you’re well and your cancer experience was several years ago, some insurance companies may still want to know your medical history.
+If you are well and had cancer several years ago, some insurance companies may still want to know your medical history.
 But the price you pay for travel insurance won’t necessarily be affected.

-It’s important to speak to your doctor to make sure you are medically fit to travel.
-Even if they agree that you’re well enough to travel, an insurer may not be willing to take on the risk of you making a claim.
+It’s important to speak with your doctor to make sure you are medically fit to travel.
+But even if your doctor agrees that you’re well enough, an insurer may not be willing to risk you making a claim.

 We have contact details of some specialist and general insurance companies.
 These may help you find travel insurance.